wbaid/securedrop/docs/hardware.rst

 The *SVS* is booted from a Tails USB drive, which has an encrypted persistent volume but typically has a fairly limited storage capacity since it's just a USB drive.
-For installations that expect to receive a large volume of submissions, we recommend buying an external hard drive that can be encrypted and used to store submissions that have been transferred from the *Application Server* to the *SVS*.
+For installations that expect to receive a large volume of submissions, we recommend buying an external hard drive that can be used to store submissions that have been transferred from the *Application Server* to the *SVS*.

+.. include:: includes/encrypting-drives.txt

 Backup Storage
 ^^^^^^^^^^^^^^

 It's useful to run periodic backups of the servers in case of failure.
-We recommend buying an external hard drive that can be encrypted and used to store server backups.
+We recommend buying an external hard drive to store server backups.

-.. warning:: Since this drive will be connected to the *Admin Workstation* to
-             perform backups, it should *not* be the same drive used for *Offline Storage*.
+Because this drive will be connected to the *Admin Workstation* to perform backups, it should *not* be the same drive used for *Offline Storage*.

+.. include:: includes/encrypting-drives.txt

 Network Switch
 ^^^^^^^^^^^^^^